Enforce alcohol and marijuana commerce laws and provide clear, consistent standards for licensure to protect the public from harm.

 Active, Complete, and Delegated Marijuana Licenses by Type

 Analysis of results and challenges: Under 3 AAC 306, there are six possible marijuana establishment licenses.
 Due to the complexity of marijuana statutes and regulations, application review is a lengthy process that often requires several contacts with the applicant regarding required corrections.

-The marijuana license application system is an electronic database custom created for AMCO by the DCCED information technology (IT) team.
+The marijuana license application system is an electronic database custom created for AMCO by the DCCED information technology team.
 The database allows applicants to progress through statuses including new, initiated, under review, incomplete, complete, delegated, and active, as well as void, rescinded, tabled, and denied.
-AMCO’s website also contains application instructions and forms, detailed FAQs, board meeting dates, agenda and board packets, statutes and regulations, and the latest information for both marijuana and liquor license applicants.
+AMCO's website also contains application instructions and forms, detailed FAQs, board meeting dates, agenda and board packets, statutes and regulations, and the latest information for both marijuana and liquor license applicants.